Angel-Karasu/terminal-memory-game/README.md

 # Terminal memory game

-This is a simple project to play a memory game in the terminal.
+This is a simple project to play a memory in the terminal.

 ## Installation